-The Board of Directors is currently comprised of five directors elected in three classes (the "Classes"), with two Class I directors, two Class II directors and one Class III director.
-Directors in each Class hold office for three-year terms.
-The terms of the Classes are staggered so that the term of one Class terminates each year.
-The terms of the current Class I directors expire at the 2009 Meeting and when each director's respective successor has been duly elected and qualified.
+Currently, the Board is comprised of six directors elected in three classes (the "Classes").
+Directors in each class hold office for three-year terms and the terms of the Classes are staggered so that the term of one Class terminates each year.
+The terms of the current Class II directors expire at the 2010 Meeting.